aws/go-kafka-event-source/docs/asyncprocessing.md

 ### AsyncBatcher

 The [AsyncBatcher](https://pkg.go.dev/github.com/aws/go-kafka-event-source/streams#AsyncBatcher) performs a similar function to the AsyncJobScheduler, but is intended for performing actions for multiple events at a time.
 This is particularly useful when interacting with systems which provide a batch API (such as SQS or DynamoDB).
-It's important to not that the AsyncBatcher will group together [BatchItems](https://pkg.go.dev/github.com/aws/go-kafka-event-source/streams#BatchItem) that span mutliple Kafka partitions and keys, but a given key can not exists in concurrent executions at any given point in time.
+It's important to note that the AsyncBatcher will group together [BatchItems](https://pkg.go.dev/github.com/aws/go-kafka-event-source/streams#BatchItem) that span mutliple Kafka partitions and keys, but a given key can not exist in more than one execution at any given point in time.
 As such, multiple events for the same key *can* be executed in the same batch execution.
 Example:

 ##### Example 5 - AsynBatcher DDB Write